spatie/laravel-medialibrary/docs/responsive-images/getting-started-with-responsive-images.md

 weight: 1
 ---

 Websites are viewed on various devices with widely differing screen sizes and connection speeds.
-When serving images it's best not to use the same image for all devices.
+When serving images its best not to use the same image for all devices.
 A large image might be fine on a desktop computer with a fast internet connection, but on a small mobile device with limited bandwidth, the download might take a long time.

 The media library has support for generating the necessary files and HTML markup for responsive images.
-In addition the medialibrary also has support for progressive image loading.
+In addition, the medialibrary also has support for progressive image loading.

 [Try a demo of the concept here.](/laravel-medialibrary/v10/responsive-images/demo)